fgnt/paderwasn/README.md

         asynchronous WASN.
 This database corresponds to the database (after minimal adjustments) used in [3] for evaluation of signal synchronization algorithms.
-* Experiments using the provided algorithms:
+* Experiments using the provided algorithms and databases:
     + [Comparision of geometry calibration methods](paderwasn/experiments/calibration_methods.py)
     + [Comparision of SRO methods](paderwasn/experiments/sro_estimation_methods.py)
     + [STO estimation](paderwasn/experiments/sto_estimation.py)